Jersey City, New Jersey: Province of New Jersey

 On August 27, 1664, four English frigates sailed into New York Harbor and captured Fort Amsterdam, and by extension, all of New Netherland, a prelude to the Second Anglo-Dutch War, and renamed it New York.
 Under the Articles of Capitulation, the Dutch residents of Bergen were allowed to continue their way of life and worship.
 Later in 1664, the Duke of York (later James II), granted his new land between the Hudson River and Delaware River to Sir George Carteret in recognition of his loyalty to the Crown through the English Civil War.
 Carteret named the land New Jersey after his homeland, the Channel Island of Jersey.
 The Concession and Agreement was issued soon after providing religious freedom and recognition of private property in the colony.
 In exchange, residents were required to pledge loyalty to their new government and pay annual fees known as quit-rents.
+In 1668, the Bergen town charter was confirmed by Philip Carteret, the first English provincial Governor of New Jersey.

 Following the Treaty of Westminster, New Jersey split into East Jersey and West Jersey.
 From 1674 to 1702, Bergen was part of East Jersey and became a town in Bergen County on March 7, 1683, one of the four newly independent counties in East Jersey.
 In 1702, New Jersey was reunified and became a royal colony.
 In 1710, by royal decree of Queen Anne of Great Britain, Bergen County was enlarged to include land that had been a part of Essex County.
 As a result, the village of Hackensack (in the newly formed New Barbados Township) was considered more accessible by the majority of the county's new inhabitants and became the new county seat.
 Bergen was later re-established by royal charter on January 4, 1714.